CCA-Public/scope/README.md

 ## To do

 * Internationalization (French/English interface)
+* Extract METS file to temp dir rather than current dir
 * Separate "ispartof" from parent-child relationship?
 Keep open use for, e.g., series?
 * Add "Edit Collections and DIPs" group to Users and Edit User pages
 * Configure storage of zip and METS files: currently, everything is being saved to a "media" directory; add NFS support(?), option for multiple storage spaces